yousef19-meet/y2s18-css2/README.md

 - In `lab1_styles.css`, give the header class a bottom border of 1 point solid gray.
 - Give it an all-around padding of 10px.
-- Reload the page and see what happens!

 ## 4. Style the sidebar